typecprint/BeyesLinearRegression/readme.md

 ## Features

 - Calculate posterior using data
-- Post-event random sampling
+- Random sampling from posterior distribution
-- Works with multi-dimensional or single-dimensional input dimensions.
+- Works with multi-dimensional or single-dimensional input dimensions

 ## Motivation